tejasamrat2003/Delivery_optimisation/README.md

 Customer Clustering: Groups customers based on their location and selected time slots using K-Means clustering, ensuring deliveries are grouped logically by area and timing.

-Route Optimization: Calculates optimal delivery routes within each cluster, using travel-time data to minimize distances and wait times for each cluster.
-Visualization: Visualizes customer locations, clusters, and optimized routes to provide a clear, visual representation of the delivery paths.